 7. Execution of fines;

 8. Activities raising awareness regarding windbreaks.

 According to the interviews conducted for this study, the major challenge associated with the draft law is the matter of shared responsibility, namely the successful interplay and engagement of the different governmental actors alongside their private counterparts, such as farmers and shepherds.
 Specifically, this refers to the division of responsibilities among stakeholders.
-Since the rehabilitation and management of windbreaks requires the involvement of the central and local government, as well as farmers and other interested parties, a clear division of responsibilities between stakeholders is particularly important for the efficient implementation of the draft law.
+Since the rehabilitation and management of windbreaks require the involvement of the central and local government, as well as farmers and other interested parties, a clear division of responsibilities between stakeholders is particularly important for the efficient implementation of the draft law.
 Yet another challenge is related to the limited state budget for windbreak rehabilitation and management.
-In order to overcome this challenge, it is vital to maximize joint (public-private) efforts.
+In order to overcome this challenge, it is vital to maximizing joint (public-private) efforts.